Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `session_memcached_port` (Number) The memcached port.
 Default: 11211
 - `session_memcached_prefix` (String) The memcached session key prefix.
 - `session_memcached_socket` (String) The memcached unix socket path.
-- `session_memcached_ssl` (Boolean) If set to true, uses SSL to connect to memcached.
-Default: false
+- `session_memcached_ssl` (Boolean) If set to true, uses SSL to connect to memcached
 - `session_memcached_ssl_verify` (Boolean) If set to true, verifies the validity of the memcached server SSL certificate.
-Default: false
+Default: true
 - `session_remember` (Boolean) Enables or disables persistent sessions.
 Default: false
 - `session_remember_absolute_timeout` (Number) Limits how long the persistent session can be renewed in seconds, until re-authentication is required.
 0 disables the checks.
 Default: 2592000
 - `session_remember_cookie_name` (String) Persistent session cookie name.
 Use with the `remember` configuration parameter.
 Default: "remember"